wavespectra/wavespectra/docs/quickstart.rst

 Spectra file writing
 --------------------
-Wavespectra provides methods to write spectral data to different file formats in the `SpecDataset` accessor.
-The following example writes the dataset to a SWAN ASCII file.
+Wavespectra provides methods in the `SpecDataset` accessor for writing spectral data to different file formats.
+The following example writes the dataset to a SWAN ASCII file:

 .. ipython:: python
     :okwarning: